li143yf/HubGNN/README.md

 ### Examples
 <p align="justify">
-The following commands learn a neural network and score on the test set. </p>
+The following commands learn a neural network on the ogbn-arxiv dataset and score on the test set. </p>

 ```sh
 $ python HubGNN/train_HubGNN.py